sarah-you/c0323-code-solutions/react-events/react-events-quiz-notes.md

 - How do you pass an event handler to a React component?

-  - as a prop
+  - assign function to the event handler prop (usually starts with "on")

 - What is the naming convention for event handlers?

-  - "handle" before the event name to indicate it's handling a specific event
+  - "handle" before the event name to indicate it's handling a specific event + camelCase

 - What is an "event handler prop"?
 Which component declares the prop?

   - a prop used to pass an event handler function from a parent to a child component, allowing the child component to execute something when the event occurs
-  - the parent declares the prop
+  - the component that fires the event (CustomButton.js in our file)
+  - handler goes to the listening (App.js in our file)

 - What are some custom event handler props a component may wish to define?

-  - onSmash
+  - just any common things users do with mouse/keys

 - What is the naming convention for custom event handler props?
   - "on" and use of camelCase